 - Your safety is paramount.
-Please follow the advice of emergency services and do not put yourself at risk to come to work.
-If you are unable to attend work, wherever possible, contact your manager to notify them you will be absent.
+Please follow the advice of emergency services and priorities your safety.
+If you are unable to attend the workplace contact your manager.

-- If you are unable to attend work due to bushfire risk, a need to protect your family and/or property, or to care for your children due to school or childcare closures, you may be granted Family and Community Service (FaCS) Leave to cover the period of the emergency.
+- If you are unable to attend work due to disruptions caused by the storms and floods e.g. road or transport closures or to care for your children due to school or childcare closures, you may be granted Family and Community Service (FaCS) Leave to cover the period of the emergency.

 - If you don’t have enough FaCS Leave to cover the absence, the department may grant 5 days additional FaCS Leave in accordance with subclause 71.6 of the Conditions Award.
 Further additional FaCS Leave (above the 5 days) may be granted at the department’s discretion where the absence is absolutely necessary.
 Delegations are in place to allow approval within each Division.

 - Consideration can be given to extend the settlement period of flexible working hours arrangements.

 - During a major operational response, or where an emergency is declared under relevant legislation, you may be granted unlimited paid special leave if you are a volunteer member of: